Phar 642 - Principles of Drug Action » Spring 2022 » Renal and Cardiovascular Pharmacology

 What effect would an increase in stroke volume most likely have on cardiac output and blood pressure (without autonomic compensatory mechanisms)?

-A. Increased cardiac output and decreased blood pressure
+B. Increased cardiac output and blood pressure

-C. Decreased cardiac output and blood pressure
+C. Increased cardiac output and decreased blood pressure

 Question #2